Abdussalam-Mujeeb-ur-rahman/scissor-api/readme.md

 ## Features

 - Sign up a user
-    - check if the email exists in the database
+    - verify if the email really exists by sending a confirmation link to the email.
-    - verify if the email really exists by sending a confirmation link to the email
+    - check if the email exists in the database.
+If not, create a new user.
-- Shorten long URLs to concise versions
+- Shorten long URLs to concise versions.
-- Store original and shortened URLs in a MongoDB database
+- Store original and shortened URLs in a MongoDB database.
-- Redirect users to the original URL using the short ID
+- Redirect users to the original URL using the short ID.

 ## Installation